-Note 4 - Contingencies
+Note 5 - Contingencies

 Grant monies received and disbursed by the Council are for specific purposes and are subject to review by the grantor agencies.
 Such audits may result in requests for reimbursement due to disallowed expenditures.
 Based upon prior experience, the Council does not believe that such disallowances, if any, would have a material effect on the financial position of the Council.
-As of June 30, 2017, management is not aware of any material questioned or disallowed costs as a result of grant audits in process or completed; however, the possible disallowance by a governmental agency of any item charged to a program or project cannot be determined at this time.
+As of May 10, 2018, management is not aware of any material questioned or disallowed costs as a result of grant audits in process or completed; however, the possible disallowance by a governmental agency of any item charged to a program or project cannot be determined at this time.

-2521 Hollywood Boulevard Hollywood, Florida 33020 Telephone: 954-927-5900 Fax: 954-927-5927 2 South Biscayne Boulevard Suite 3200 Miami, Florida 33131 Telephone: 305-628-1510 Fax: 305-628-1595 400 Hibiscus Street Suite 200 West Palm Beach, Florida 33401 Telephone: 561-547-0545 Fax: 561-253-2747
+2521 Hollywood Boulevard Hollywood, Florida 33020 Telephone: 954-927-5900

+655 N Biscayne River Drive Miami, Florida 33169 Telephone: 305-628-1510 Fax: 305-628-1595

+Suite 200 West Palm Beach, Florida 33401 Telephone: 561-547-0545

-Member: American Institute of Certified Pulic Accountants | Florida Institute of Certified Public Accountants
+400 Hibiscus Street